Siesma/HuntRandomizer/README.md

 Command | Action | Special usage
 | :--- | :--- | :---
-"generate" | generates a new loadout given a rule of conditions. |
+generate | generates a new loadout given a rule of conditions. |
-"won" | tells the randomizer that the previous round was succesfull and shall generate a new set of perks | "--won {aquired_perk_points}"
-"help" | previews some help regarding commands and or usages | "--help" will print general help; "--help rules" will print general help regarding rules; "--help "rule all" will print all currently active rules; "--help challenges"
-"rule" | will create a new rule | "--rule {attribute, operation, operand}" creates a new rule with the given constraints.
+won | tells the randomizer that the previous round was succesfull and shall generate a new set of perks | "--won {aquired_perk_points}" help | previews some help regarding commands and or usages | "--help" will print general help; "--help rules" will print general help regarding rules; "--help rule all" will print all currently active rules; "--help challenges" rule | will create a new rule | "--rule {attribute, operation, operand}" creates a new rule with the given constraints.
 The condition affective value.
 All objects in the given file insist of attributes.
 The relative names there are the attribute. e.g. "rule tier > 2" will create a rule that states, that only items that have a tier of 3 or higher will be chosen.
-Possible operands are ">"; ">="; "<"; "<=", "="
-"exit" | exits the program
-"loss" | is identical to telling the generator to generate a new loadout.
-"challenge" | choose a loadout out of a set of pre determined challenges.
+Possible operands are ">"; ">="; "<"; "<=", "=" exit | exits the program loss | is identical to telling the generator to generate a new loadout. challenge | choose a loadout out of a set of pre determined challenges.
 Those include bomberman {a loadout consisting of only explosive weaponry}

 # Additional info #